Standing as a Councillor

 How much of my time will it take up and will I be paid?

-The amount of time taken up with Council business depends on the commitments you take on, but can be anything from a few hours a week to several hours a day.
+The amount of time taken up with Council business depends on the commitments you take on (such as committees that you are appointed to) but can be anything from a few hours a week to several hours a day.
 If this will affect your job, you should discuss it with your employer before making a decision.
 A few committees hold their meetings during the day, but most meet in the evenings.

 The full Council (all 45 Members) meets approximately eight times per year in the evenings.
 For most of the meetings you attend, there will be papers you need to read beforehand.